typesafedev/DDDTypescriptTalk/30Products.md

 const eveBirthday = [eve, new Date(2000, 3, 3)];
 ```

-### Think of this as the set of People multiplied by set of Dates
+### Think of Birthday as a set containing the set of People multiplied by set of Dates